Cat's Eye (1985 film)

 Cat's Eye (also known as Stephen King's Cat's Eye) is a 1985 American anthology horror thriller film directed by Lewis Teague and written by Stephen King.
-It comprises three stories, "Quitters, Inc.", "The Ledge", and "General".
+It comprises three stories: "Quitters, Inc.", "The Ledge", and "General".
 The first two are adaptations of short stories in King's 1978 Night Shift collection, and the third is unique to the film.
-The three stories are connected only by the presence of a traveling cat, which plays an incidental role in the first two and is a major character of the third.
+The cast includes Drew Barrymore, James Woods, Alan King, Robert Hays and Candy Clark.
+The three stories are connected by the presence of a traveling cat and Barrymore, both of whom play incidental roles in the first two and major characters in the third.

-Its cast includes Drew Barrymore, James Woods, Alan King, Robert Hays and Candy Clark.

 Plot

 A stray tabby cat hides from a dog in a delivery truck, which drives to New York City.
-The tomcat sees the disembodied image of a young girl pleading for help and is picked up by a man named Junk.
+The cat sees the disembodied image of a young girl pleading for help and is picked up by a man.

 "Quitters, Inc."

-Smoker, Dick Morrison is advised by a friend to join Quitters, Inc. to kick his habit.
-Clinic counselor Vinnie Donatti explains that the clinic has a 100% success rate due to a uniquely persuasive method: every time Dick smokes a cigarette, horrors of increasing magnitude will befall his wife and child.
+Dick Morrison is advised by a friend to join Quitters, Inc., an Organization formed by a former mob group to quit his smoking habit.
+The clinic supervisor Vinnie Donatti explains that the clinic has a 100% success rate due to brutal methods: every time Dick smokes, ruthless consequences will befall his loved ones.

-Using the tomcat that Donatti's assistant, Junk, caught in the street, Donatti demonstrates the first of these horrors: the tomcat is put in a cage and tormented with electric shocks coming from the floor.
-Donatti explains that if his new client is caught with a cigarette, Dick's wife Cindy will be shocked while he is forced to watch.
-For subsequent infractions, his daughter will be shocked, then his wife raped.
+Donatti demonstrates the first of these consequences on the cat which is put in a cage and tormented with electric shocks coming from the floor.
+He explains that if he smokes, his wife Cindy will be shocked in front of him.
+For subsequent infractions, his daughter Alicia will be shocked, then Cindy will be raped.
 Finally, Dick himself will be killed.
-Dick hides the threats from his family.
+He hides the threats from his family.
+Threats that are serious as Dick suspects he is being watched day and night.

-That night, Dick is angered by the methods Quitters, Inc. uses and notices a pack of cigarettes in his desk.
-He prepares to smoke, but notices a pair of feet in his closet, realizing Quitters Inc. takes their threat seriously.
-The following day, Dick visits his daughter and gives her a doll.
-Whilst at the school, Dick sees Donatti, who warns him that the organization will be watching him closely.

-During a stressful traffic jam, Dick smokes after finding an old pack of cigarettes in his glove box.
-After watching Cindy suffer in the electric cage, Dick futilely attacks Donatti and Junk; the tomcat escapes in the scuffle.
-Dick is determined never to smoke again and tells his wife everything.
+During a traffic jam, Dick smokes after finding an old pack of cigarettes and is caught.
+Before watching Cindy suffer in the electric cage, Dick fights back and fails as the tomcat escapes.
+Dick tells Cindy everything, and eventually quits smoking for good, but he has gained weight due to quitting.
+Donatti sets a target weight for him and informs that if it's not met that someone will cut off his wife's little finger, which is also proved later not to be an idle threat as they had done this before to the wife of his friend.

-Time passes, and Dick is smoke-free, but has gained weight due to quitting.
-Donatti prescribes illegal diet pills and sets a target weight for Dick.
-Dick jokingly asks what will happen if he continues to gain weight; Donatti responds that someone will cut off his wife's little finger.
-Dick and his wife have a dinner party with the friend who recommended Quitters, Inc. to Dick and his wife, and toast the company.
-As she raises her glass, Dick sees that his friend's wife is missing her little finger.